 RTO relates to the length of time it takes to restore all lost or corrupted data after an incident.
 Especially where the lost data is critical to your company’s operations, it’s imperative for business continuity that data is restored quickly.
 RTO targets set the maximum amount of time restoring data should take.

-RTO targets are more difficult to set than RPO targets because there are several stages to restoring data, each of which can take time.
+RTO targets are more difficult to set than RPO targets because there are several time-consuming stages to restoring data.
 Depending on how you back up your Salesforce data, the restore time may include all of the following:

-The good news is that the time taken by each of these stages can be drastically reduced, or even eliminated.
+A backup solution either massively reduces or eliminates the time these stages take.
 Gearset’s configurable smart alerts will notify you immediately if a backup run reveals that unusual amounts of data have been deleted or altered.
 Gearset shows you exactly what’s changed, and then lets you quickly restore metadata and data with the record relationships intact.

 All of this means that you can expect to restore lost or corrupted data the same day you’re alerted to the data loss.
-Adopting more mature DevOps processes will radically improve your performance; high-performing DevOps teams typically restore in under an hour on average.
+Adopting more mature DevOps processes will also improve your performance.
+High-performing DevOps teams typically restore in under an hour.

-Of course, each Salesforce org is unique.
-The best approach is to practice restoring data to a sandbox org, and see how long it takes.
+Each Salesforce org is unique, so the best approach to setting a realistic RTO is to test restoring backup data to a sandbox org and see how long it takes.
 Testing your restore process is best practice anyway, as it helps you to optimize your restore performance.
-But practicing also gives you a good idea of how long it takes to restore your org, helping you to set a realistic RTO target.

 Disaster recovery planning for Salesforce